$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Introduction

-The rest of the paper is organized as follows.
-In Section 2, we recall some fundamental properties of the two-dimensional steady Euler system \eqref{1.1} and discuss related nonlinear waves and wave interaction estimates.
-In Section 3, the wave-front tracking algorithm is discussed, working in the presence of strong vortex sheets/entropy waves, the suitable interaction potential $\mathcal{Q}$ is constructed, including the effect of the Lipschitz wall, and the existence of entropy solutions in $BV$ is established for the initial-boundary value problem.
-In Section 4, we construct the Lyapunov functional $\mathit{\Phi}$ (equivalent to the $L^1$--distance between two entropy solutions $U$ and $V$) to include the nonlinear waves produced by the wall boundary vertices.
-Then, in Section 5, the monotone decrease of the functional $\mathit{\Phi}$ is established in the flow direction, leading to the $L^1$--stability of the solutions containing strong vortex sheets/entropy waves.
-Using the estimates established in Sections 3--5, in Section 6, we obtain the existence of a Lipschitz semigroup of solutions generated by a wave-front tracking approximation, as well as some estimates on the uniformly Lipschitz semigroup $\mathscr{S}$ produced by the limit of wave-front tracking approximations.
-Moreover, the uniqueness of solutions with strong vortex sheets/entropy waves is obtained in the larger class of viscosity solutions.
+The rest of the paper is organized as follows: In \S 2, we recall some fundamental properties of the $2$-D steady Euler system \eqref{1.1}, {\it i.e.}, \eqref{2.1}, and discuss related nonlinear waves and wave interaction estimates.
+In \S 3, the wave-front tracking algorithm in the presence of strong vortex sheets/entropy waves is discussed, the suitable interaction potential $\mathcal{Q}$ including the effect of the Lipschitz wall is constructed, and the existence of entropy solutions in $BV$ is established for the initial-boundary value problem.
+In \S 4, we construct a Lyapunov functional (equivalent to the $L^1$--distance between two entropy solutions $U$ and $V$) to include the nonlinear waves produced by the wall boundary vertices.
+Then, in \S 5, the monotone decrease of the Lyapunov functional is established in the flow direction, leading to the $L^1$--stability of the solutions containing the strong vortex sheets/entropy waves.
+In \S 6, we employ the the estimates established in \S 3--\S 5 to obtain the existence of a Lipschitz semigroup of solutions generated by a wave-front tracking approximation, as well as some estimates on the uniformly Lipschitz semigroup produced by the limit of wave-front tracking approximations.
+Moreover, the uniqueness of solutions with strong vortex sheets/entropy waves is obtained in the larger class of viscosity solutions in \S 7.